I would sit alone in the school bathroom with my heart and mind racing. My palms sweating. My body trembling.

 And we only ask people to follow one rule - to treat everyone as if they are your Soul Friend - which means going the extra mile for each other, listening, and supporting each other deeply because possibilities become limitless when we show up in this way.

-We’re starting with Writing Quests but as we grow, we look forward to experimenting with a variety of formats and activities.
+We’re starting with a Writing Membership and Classes but as we grow, we look forward to experimenting with a variety of formats and activities.

 In the background, we’re assembling a team of advisors, engineers, designers, and experience creators to build and learn how we can create environments that bring out the best in one another.